couchbase/go-slab/README.md

 The Arena returned from NewArena() is not concurrency safe.
 Please use your own locking.

+# Chainability

+The []byte buf's can be chained via the SetNext()/GetNext() functions.
+This may be useful for developers wishing to reduce fragmentation when they have wildly varying byte array sizes.

+For example, a server cache may need to manage many items whose sizes range from small to large (16 bytes to 1MB).
+Instead of invoking Arena.Alloc() on the exact item size, the developer may wish to consider slicing an item into many more smaller 4KB byte arrays.

+For a 1MB item, for example, the application can instead invoke Arena.Alloc(4096) for 256 times and use the Arena.SetNext() function to chain those smaller 4KB buffers together.
+By slicing memory into uniform-sized, smaller-sized buffers, there may be less fragmentation and better overall re-use of slabs.
+Additionally, the last []byte buffer in the chain may be smaller than 4KB to not waste space.

 # Rules

 * You need to invoke AddRef()/DecRef() with the exact same buf